SCCapstone/ClubPenguinFanPage/readMe.md

 ## Testing

-All unit tests are found in unit_tests folder under the main directory.

-* tf-idf tests are found in tfidftests.py

-to run this test, simply navigate into the unit_tests directory and enter command:
+To run unit tests, navigate to the directory with the manage.py file and enter command:

-*python3 tfidftests.py*
+`python3 tfidftests.py`

-Tests will return results automatically, as they've been designed using Python library unittests
+Tests will return results automatically, as they've been deesigned with the Django testing capabilities.

 ------------------------------------------------------------------------------------------------